 Something that helped me avoid excessive weight gain in college was making trying new foods like a game.
 Did I like every healthy food I tried?
 Hell no. But there were several healthy snacks I ended up loving, like Greek yogurt!

-One of the most effective ways to manage your weight is by avoiding junk food.
+A great way to manage your weight is by avoiding junk food.
 And how do you avoid the temptation of an always-open McDonald’s or Taco Bell?
 By learning how to cook.

 Plus, being a good cook can make your dating life a lot better.
 Try even a week of cooking at home instead of getting fast food or hitting up the dining hall.
 You’ll be amazed at how much better you look and feel.